Zintlr's Blog

 Team Zintlr

-Ultimately, If you are a Head of Marketing, Sales Leader, Demand Gen Manager, RevOps Professional, SDR/BDR Leader, or SaaS Founder — your biggest challenge is not awareness.
+Ultimately, if you are a Head of Marketing, Sales Leader, Demand Gen Manager, RevOps Professional, SDR/BDR Leader, or SaaS Founder your biggest challenge is not awareness.
 It’s credibility.
-Social proof ensures your product becomes a confident choice — faster.

 • 91% of B2B buyers trust peer recommendations over vendor messaging